Last update made on:

 The extended closing theme (Windows Media Audio 9 clip, 964 kB; many thanks to Swen Steffens!)

 1996.
-One episode from the 1989 "Kimba" series was presented at the "Tampere International Short Film Festival" (6th-10th March) in Tampere, Finland.
+One episode from the 1989 "Kimba" series was presented at the "Tampere International Short Film Festival" (March 6-10) in Tampere, Finland.
 (Many thanks to Lauri Welling from Finland for this info!)

 1998.
 Some episodes from the 1989 "Kimba" TV series were released under the title "The new adventures of Kimba the white lion" on video by Pioneer Family Entertainment.